Machlath/my-rtss-overlay/README.txt

-To use this properly you will need afterburner and rtss (final build 7.3.6) but should still work with older versions
+To use this properly you will need rivatuner statistics server (final build 7.3.6 is what I use) but should still work with older versions

 This overlay will show you: